n1nj4t4nuk1/n1nj4t4nuk1/README.md

 _I'm working on:_

-* [Python Template](https://github.com/jparadadev/python-ddd-skeleton) for accelerating DDD and infrastructure-independent API development.
+* [Python DDD Template](https://github.com/jparadadev/python-ddd-skeleton) for accelerating DDD and infrastructure-independent API development.
 * Cybersecurity Master's degree for which I cannot currently advance in my personal projects.

 _I'm interested in:_